-RHI boiler inspections to get under way - BBC News
+RHI boiler inspections to get under way

 But officials now believe that specification was too ambitious given the workload and the timeframe.

-One hundred per cent inspections was a key plank of a Northern Ireland Executive plan to restore public confidence in the handling of the controversial scheme.
+A complete inspections process was a key plank of a Northern Ireland Executive plan to restore public confidence in the handling of the controversial scheme.

 It is thought that lessons learned in the first 20 or so inspections will be applied when the second stage is put out to tender.

-That tender will cover the balance of the sites and while it is thought a considerable number could be seen, not all may be inspected under this process.
+That tender will cover the balance of the sites, and while it is thought a considerable number could be seen, not all may be inspected under this process.

 If officials see evidence from quarterly meter readings of a change in how boilers are being used they may suspend accelerated inspections, unless a minister demands otherwise.